N0ksa/odin-recipes/README.md

 # odin-recipes

-WIth this project I learned how to make a basic html-only website with different elements.
+With this project I learned how to make a basic website with different elements.